Rath2601/core_java/README.md

 ```java
 [Access_Modifier] [static] [final/volatile] [transient] [Data_Type] [variable_name] = [value];
 ```
 `final` and `volatile` are mutually exclusive.
 You cannot use both on the same variable.
+There is no "latest change" for a final field, so volatile has no meaningful role.

 ---